tophergates/mobile-web-specialist/03-service-worker/18-quiz-cache-response.md

 Once the task is complete, enter the Task ID: **cache-served**

 ## CODING TASK
 Take a look at the code located in `public/js/sw/index.js`.
-Your task is to respond to a fetch event with an entry from the cache if there is one.
-If there isn't, fetch from the network.
+Your task is to respond to a `fetch` event with an entry from the cache if there is one and if there isn't, `fetch` it from the network.

 <details>
   <summary>SOLUTION</summary>